-While the Rafale fighter aircraft from Dassault Aviation is a robust and efficient aircraft in many areas, whether it be air-to-air combat or very low-altitude penetration, including reconnaissance or nuclear strike, there is one area in which the French device fully surpasses all of its competitors, scalability.
-Indeed, unlike the Swedish Gripen, the Eurofighter Typhoon and even the F35, the French aircraft has been modernized by successive layer up to the F3R standard, without the cell needing to be modified.
-And the first Rafale F1 which equipped the 12F flotilla of the French naval aeronautics in 2001 to replace the old F8 Crusaders, fly or will fly soon to this same F3R standard as the last aircraft left the assembly line.
+While the Rafale fighter aircraft from Dassault Aviation is a robust and efficient aircraft in many areas, whether it be air-to-air combat or very low-altitude penetration, including reconnaissance or nuclear strike, there is an area in which the French device fully surpasses all of its competitors, scalability.
+Indeed, unlike the Swedish Gripen, the Eurofighter Typhoon and even the F35, the French aircraft have been modernized by successive layers up to the F3R standard, without the cell needing to be modified.
+And the first Rafale F1 which equipped the 12F flotilla of the French naval aeronautics in 2001 to replace the old F8 Crusaders, fly or will fly soon at this same F3R standard as the last aircraft left the assembly line.

 The rest of this article is for subscribers only

 News articles are accessible 24 hours, and Magazine articles are accessible 48 hours.
 Beyond that, they can only be viewed by subscribers to the Meta-Defense service.
 Articles dealing with sensitive subjects are reserved for subscribers as soon as they are published.

 Personal subscription at € 4,95 per month or € 49,5 per year - Professional subscription at € 18,00 per month or € 180 per year - Student subscription at € 2,5 per month or € 25 per year - Excluding promotional code -

 Download theMobile Meta-Defense app for IOS or Android to be informed of new publications by notification.